marc-bouvier-katas/Kotlin_EduTools_Advent_of_Code_2021/README.md

 If you'd like to support Advent of Code, please go to [adventofcode.com/2021/about](https://adventofcode.com/2021/about) and follow the instructions once there.

+## About spoilers

+This course does not contain the answers of the real advent of code problems.
+I deliberately used partial or different puzzle input for the final acceptation test of each lesson.

 ## Contribute

 If you have suggestions or issues about this Course